Kew Specialist Certificate in Display and Nursery Glasshouses

 Open to horticulturists anywhere in the world who would like to come to Kew to undertake some professional training in some of Kew’s unique plant collections.
 This course runs from September to September.

 The programme involves:

 - working full-time within Kew glasshouses – Palm House, Waterlily House, Princess of Wales Conservatory and Tropical Nursery

-- undertaking two weeks of work experience or a travel scholarship related to kitchen garden production.
+- undertaking two weeks of work experience or a travel scholarship related to display and nursery glasshouses

 The coursework involves:

 - attending the Kew Diploma lectures on Environmental controls and Propagation

 - completing a pest and disease project looking at a range of pests and diseases affecting plants grown under glass